Understanding Atrial Fibrillation: Symptoms, Stroke Risk, and Monitoring

 - Dizziness: Feeling lightheaded or faint

-The Detection Challenge: Why AFib Is So Hard to Catch
+The Detection Challenge: Why AFib Can Be Hard to Catch

 Paroxysmal AFib: The Hide-and-Seek Problem

-One common type of AFib is "paroxysmal"—meaning it comes and goes unpredictably.
-You might have AFib for a few hours or days, then return to normal rhythm for weeks or months.
-This intermittent pattern makes detection extremely challenging.
+One type of AFib is "paroxysmal" — meaning it comes and goes.
+Someone might have AFib for a period of time and then return to normal rhythm before a clinic visit.
+This intermittent pattern is the reason longer recordings are sometimes used.

 Traditional EKG limitations: